ACT — Trinsic

 I know what I'm thinking and feeling, but I am the one who notices these things.
 I am not identical to them.

 There is a part of you that has witnessed every experience you have ever had.
-The frightened child, the confident adult, the grieving person.
-That observer has been present through all of it, and has never been permanently harmed by a feeling.
-Accessing this stable vantage point is what ACT calls self-as-context, and it creates enormous freedom.
+That observer has never been permanently harmed by a feeling.
+Accessing this stable vantage point creates enormous freedom.

 5